-For the past six years, Penny Lane has been on a back-to-back-to-back tear of near perfect documentary filmmaking — gripping, hilarious, informative, considerate, and significant films, including Our Nixon (2013), Nuts!
-(2016), and the lesser seen The Pain of Others (2018).
+For the past six years, Penny Lane has been on a back-to-back-to-back tear of near-perfect documentary filmmaking — gripping, hilarious, informative, considerate, and significant films, including Our Nixon (2013), Nuts!
+(2016), and The Pain of Others (2018).
 But these six years only mark mass culture’s awareness of Lane.
 She’s been hard at work since 2002 with 13 short films covering a wide range of stylistic, tonal, and thematic concepts under her belt before she ever made her debut feature.

 Lane is as much a thinker as she is a documentarian, in the same sense that we use the word “thinker” for philosophers and academics, open and experimental in thought.
 With a master’s degree and teaching credits at Colgate University and Bard College, among others, to her name, she’s that rare combination of hyper-intelligent and down-to-Earth, masterful in her craft and charitable in conversation.
 You get the feeling she could talk right over your head at any point, but she’d rather just have an interesting, mutually understood conversation.

 Since 2004, Lane has written incredible essays on topics like the post-truth era, bad documentaries, and what it means to be an American artist.
 She’s interviewed influential filmmakers like Sam Green and Vanessa Renwick.
 She co-wrote an open rebuttal to Ben Stein’s comments about Our Nixon.
 Hell, she even wrote a review of Atlas Shrugged III: Who is John Galt? because why wouldn’t she?
 In short, she’s the kind of person that has something to say, and she’s the kind of person you want to hear from.